Do you think IIT Guwahati certified course can help you in your career?

 May increase memory usage for large datasets

-Adds complexity when both index and value are unnecessary
+Adds complexity when both the index and the value are unnecessary

 Initial learning curve for beginners